What is Counselling?

-Counselling offers a safe, confidential, unpressurized space in which a trained counsellor can help you explore your individual issues with warmth, empathy, acceptance and respect.
+Counselling offers a calm, confidential space in which a trained counsellor can help you explore your individual issues with warmth, empathy and respect.

 Counselling is not about giving advice or telling you what to do.
 It is about listening to you without judgement, enabling you to explore your thoughts and feelings.
 It is about helping you gain new perspectives about yourself and your situation.
 It is about helping you to resolve your difficulties, find new ways of coping or give you a greater sense of control and choice in your life.

-Individual counselling sessions last for 50 minutes (couples sessions are 1 hour) and we usually meet weekly at the same time.
+Individual counselling sessions last for 50 minutes and we usually meet weekly at the same time.
 Some people only need a few sessions; others want longer, more open-ended therapy.
 In the first introductory session we can discuss any questions you might have, explore what brings you to counselling and decide if it feels right to continue - the 'feel right' factor is important.

 I am also a trained in EMDR, a therapy now used in the treatment of a wide range of psychological and emotional problems.
 Please read my page to find out more.